dadaatom/BetterConsole/README.md

 Images are helpful for displaying specific graphics within the console.
 When creating an image its important to note the size of the input image as pixels displayed here are quite large.
-Additionally, many images are limited by the short selection of available ConsoleColors available within the console.
+It's important to note when displaying images in the console many images are limited by the short selection of available ConsoleColors available.

 <details>
     <summary>